viki53/My-Config/Atom Editor.md

 # Others

-* platformio-ide-terminal (Really useful to have a terminal — or several — inside your Atom window)
+* platformio-ide-terminal (Stopped using it, but really useful to have a terminal — or several — inside an Atom window)